telerik/justmock-docs/advanced-usage/sealed-mocking.md

 This functionality allows you to fake sealed classes and calls to their members, set expectations and verify results using the [AAA]({%slug justmock/basic-usage/arrange-act-assert%}) principle.
 Mocking sealed classes and calls to their methods/properties doesn't affect the way you write your tests, i.e. the same syntax is used for mocking non-sealed classes.

-> This feature is available only in the commercial version of Telerik JustMock.
-Refer to [this]({%slug justmock/getting-started/commercial-vs-free-version%}) topic to learn more about the differences between the commercial and free versions.

 >important **Important**
 >
-> To use sealed mocking, you first need to go to elevated mode by enabling JustMock from the menu.
+> To use sealed mocking, you first need to **go to elevated mode** by enabling JustMock from the menu.
 Learn how to do that in the [How to Enable/Disable Telerik JustMock](./advanced-usage#how-to-enabledisable-telerik-justmock) topic.
+>
+>This feature is available only in the **commercial** version of **Telerik JustMock**.
+Refer to [this]({%slug justmock/getting-started/commercial-vs-free-version%}) topic to learn more about the differences between the commercial and free versions.

-## Arrange Final Method Call on a Sealed Class
+## Arrange Method Call on a Sealed Class

 To demonstrate how you can mock the behavior of a method from a sealed class, let's take the following class as an example: